Advancing health equity for sexual and gender minorities.

 History

-The Institute for Sexual and Gender Minority Health and Wellbeing (ISGMH) was founded in 2015 and is the first university-wide institute in the country focused exclusively on research to improve the health of the sexual and gender minority (SGM) community.
+KIU! is currently a project at The Institute for Sexual and Gender Minority Health and Wellbeing (ISGMH).
+ISGMH was founded in 2015 and is the first university-wide institute in the country focused exclusively on research to improve the health of the sexual and gender minority (SGM) community.

 ISGMH grew from director Dr. Brian Mustanski’s IMPACT LGBT Health and Development Program, which has been conducting state-of-the art translational research with SGM youth populations since 2008.
 It was founded with the support of the Office of the Provost, the Office of Research, and the Feinberg School of Medicine.